macd/NL2sol.jl/README.md

 ## Limitations

-  * Only supported in Julia 0.4 and 0.5
+  * Only supported in Julia 0.6 (dev).

-  * Only a linux version, compiled on Ubuntu 14.04 is currently available.
+  * Only a linux version, compiled on Ubuntu 16.04 is currently available.
 But the cmake build scripts should work on other Linux machines.
 Windows might be a challenge.

   * nl2itr, which uses "reverse communication" to request residual and jacobian